BenKurrek/Numerical-Methods-MATLAB/README.md

 Keep in mind that the algorithm will stop EITHER when the number of iterators has been reached or the desired error has been reached.

 **Output:**
-- The output is shown in the console and it follows the format of: `iterator, old x, current x, f(old x), f(current x), new x, current error`
+- The output is shown in the console and it follows the format of:
+`iterator, old x, current x, f(old x), f(current x), new x, current error`

 ![Alt text](/readme_images/secant_method_output.png "Console Output for Secant Method")

-## Secant Method
+## Polynomial Roots
 This will find the roots of an nth order polynomial.

 **File Name: `/PolynomialRoots.m`**